 There is plenty of parking at the overlook – which is the beginning of the trail.
-However, if the parking lot is full, you can pull off on the street leading up to the overlook.
+If the parking lot is full, you can pull off on the street leading up to the overlook.
 However, since this is a popular hike, I recommend going early for a guaranteed spot.

 Is hiking the only way down?

-If you wanted to drive instead of hike, you might only do so with a vehicle with 4-wheel drive.
-However, many rental cars companies prohibit driving down to the valley floor, so be sure to ask before doing so.
+If you wanted to drive instead of hike, you may only do so with a vehicle with 4-wheel drive.
+However, many rental cars companies prohibit driving down to the valley floor.

 You can also check out Waipio Valley Shuttle service for a van tour that will take you down for $65 per person.
 The tour is 1.5-2 hours total – plenty of time to enjoy the valley.

 There are restrooms at Waipio Valley lookout and porta-potties down at the beach.

 Tennis shoes or hiking boots.
 It’s essential to have sturdy shoes during the steep portions of the hike, especially if you have weak ankles like myself.
 I did see some people hiking in flip-flops, so it is possible.
 However, I wouldn’t recommend it.